By Tichaona Sibanda

 The ZLHR are seeking to have the unilateral hiking of tollgate fees by Transport Minister Obert Mpofu nullified.
 ZINARA has already started charging the new toll gate fees.

-Motorists in the country will now pay US$2 up from US$1 at the toll gates on the motorways with haulage trucks paying $10, from $5.
+Motorists in the country like college football picks will now pay US$2 up from US$1 at the toll gates on the motorways with haulage trucks paying $10, from $5.
 Kombis will pay $3, from $2 while buses will be required to pay $4, up from $3.
 The increase is the first since tollgates were introduced five years ago.

 The lawyers argue that the fee hike is in breach of Section 68 of the Constitution which demands that the state consults citizens on such issues.